robocomp/robocomp/tools/robocompdsl-gui/README.md

 - PyParsing 2.2
 - PySide2 (v.
 5.12)

->For further information about Robocompdsl please read the robocompdsl User Guide.
+>For further information about Robocompdsl please read the Robocompdsl User Guide.